If you plan to ask for a flexible schedule where you work, let’s face it: approaching your manager can be nerve-wracking.

 2. Having no proposal document leaves your manager with doubts about ill-defined issues.

-When faced with a non-traditional work schedule request, a hard-to-acknowledge fear of losing control has many managers reacting with a knee-jerk refusal.
+When faced with a flexible work schedule request, some managers fear losing control.
+So they react with a knee-jerk refusal.

 Danielle Ouendag is an Environmental Affairs Manager who wanted a reduced workweek.
 She wrote me, “The day after I briefly mentioned my plans, my boss told me that it was unlikely that he would “do without” me one day a week.
 However, following the review of my proposal, he completely changed his story…” (She got approval.)